OS-EDA/Course/Chapter_01_Introduction/c01_lecture.md

     * Room: Answers the questions.
         * Skipping a question is fine.
         * Not knowing the answer is fine.
-        * This is not a test nor a challenge.
+        * This is not an exam, not a test and not a challenge.
-        * Think of this as a helpfull recap of yesterdays content.
+        * It is meant as a helpfull and hoepfully enjoyable way to recap yesterdays content.
     * If no answer is found, the trainer helps with the answer.

 ## Feedback and Cheat Sheets